luxonis/depthai-python/docs/source/samples/calibration_load.rst

 Calibration Load
 ================

-This example shows how to load and use calibration data in a pipeline.
-CalibrationHandler loads version 6 of EEPROM data.
+This example shows how to load and use calibration data of version6 (gen2 calibration data) in a pipeline.

 .. rubric:: Similiar samples: